 ODU Distance Learning is proud to be a part of several military education affiliations, many of which offer financial aid to military personnel and veterans.
 See all of our affiliations here.
 Our current tuition and fees for Distance Learning courses are listed under the Cost section.

 Military and veteran students are welcome to apply for any degree program that ODU Distance Learning offers.
 However, the Old Dominion military programs below are specifically designed or recommended for these students, with significant credits awarded for military training and experience.
 In some situations, military students can take courses in these programs via Portable Media (CD-ROM or DVD).

 - General Engineering Technology - Electromechanical Systems (BSET)

 - Health Sciences - Health Services Administration concentration (BSHS)

-- Mechanical Engineering Technology - Nuclear Engineering Technology option (BSET)
+- Mechanical Engineering Technology - Nuclear Systems option (BSET)

 The Military Student Admissions page describes the steps for undergraduate application and lists admission details.
 Credit for lower level courses can be met through transfer credits, CLEP, and DANTES tests.
 Navy College students are encouraged to check the Ratings and Roadmaps to see which degrees are best related to their military training and experience.

 - Military Career Transition Program: Virginia Teacher Licensure (MSEd)